TuanTran1504/Lectures-LLM/README.md

-# 🎓 Transcript-RAG: Lecture Question Answering System
+# 🎓 Transcript-RAG: A Local Lecture Question Answering System

 This project enables students to upload lecture recordings or transcripts and ask questions based on the content.
 It leverages a Retrieval-Augmented Generation (RAG) pipeline powered by LLMs (via Ollama), PostgreSQL, and ChromaDB for document retrieval and semantic chunking.